Updated: July 22, 2022 by Jennifer Munsell

 3. Breathing Heavily Due to Respiratory Distress

-The worst possible cause of heavy breathing in bearded dragons is a respiratory illness.
+The worst possible cause of heavy breathing in bearded dragons is respiratory tract infections.

 Bacteria can get into the lungs of your bearded dragon fairly easily if:

-- They do not have access to a proper UV light source
+- They do not have access to a proper UV light source, or

 Install a hygrometer in the enclosure to monitor the humidity levels at all times.
 The humidity should be between 20% and 40%.
 If your bearded dragon is shedding, it should be on the higher end.